 This project uses indigenous performance theatre to increase public engagement and awareness of the everyday realities of slum dwellers living with climate change in Dhaka.

-As part of her research on urban climate change resilience, Dr Joanne Jordan spent months in the slums of Dhaka talking to over 600 people in their homes, work places, local teashops and on street corners to understand how climate change is linked to or creating problems in their ‘everyday’ lives and how they are trying to find solutions to those problems.
+As part of her research on urban climate change resilience, Dr Joanne Jordan spent months in an informal settlement in Dhaka talking to over 600 people in their homes, work places, local teashops and on street corners to understand how climate change is linked to or creating problems in their ‘everyday’ lives and how they are trying to find solutions to those problems.

 - The 10th International Conference on Community-based Adaptation to Climate Change, Independent University Bangladesh, Dhaka (25 April 2016)

 - British Council Bangladesh, Dhaka (28 April 2016)

 - Within the informal settlement that provided the insights for the research in Dhaka (29 April 2016)

 The panel were impressed by the strength of personal commitment animating the project and the powerful personal responses encouraged in the participants through the use of the Pot Gan theatrical mediumNCCPE Judges’ panel comment / 2016